VisionToolkit-Dev-Team/cloud-vision-toolkit/README.md

    - TwinCAT XAE 4024.62 (minimum)
    - TwinCAT Vision 4.0.5.10 (minimum)

-2. Open, activate and run the TwinCAT project found in `\src\twincat\cloud-vision-toolkit`.
+2. Open, activate and run the TwinCAT project `\src\twincat\cloud-vision-toolkit.sln`.

 If you are missing any of the mobject-libraries, then simply right click on the project and select "Install Project Library (unknown versions)"